San Diego Hidden Gems: written by a local

 - More info here

 The Encinitas Boat Houses are an Encinitas legend.
-They are small houses shaped as boats and they make for a perfect photo opportunity.
+They are small residential houses shaped like boats.
+They’re so unique and make for a perfect photo opportunity.
 These are private residences so please be respectful and visit during normal hours.
-Finally, H Street park is down the block and one of my favorite views in all of Encinitas.
+If you walk a few blocks over you can visit H Street Park.
+Which has stunning views over the Encinitas cliffs.

 - Free to visit